-Assumed Office8th Jul, 2014
+Assumed Office7th Jul, 2014

-Retires On2nd Sep, 2020
+Retired On2nd Sep, 2020

-Vice Chairman of the Madhya Pradesh State Bar Council
+Chairman of the Bar Council of India 1998-1999

 Justice Mishra is the son of Justice H.G.
 Mishra of the Madhya Pradesh High Court.
 He practised constitutional, civil, industrial, service and criminal law matters.
-He served as the Vice Chairman of the Madhya Pradesh State Bar Council and the Bar Council of India.
+He served as the Vice-Chairman of the Madhya Pradesh State Bar Council and the Bar Council of India.

-On 25 October, 1999 Justice Mishra was appointed as a Judge of the Madhya Pradesh High Court.
+On October 25th 1999, Justice Mishra was appointed as a Judge of the Madhya Pradesh High Court.
 During this time, he also served as the Chairman of the Madhya Pradesh State Legal Services Authority.
 In 2010 Justice Mishra was appointed as the Chief Justice of Rajasthan High Court.
-On 14 December, 2012 he was appointed as the Chief Justice of the Calcutta High Court.
+On December 14th 2012, he was appointed as the Chief Justice of the Calcutta High Court.

-In February, a three judge Bench comprising Justices Mishra, Banerjee and Sinha ordered the eviction of tribal communities and forest dwellers whose claims over land were rejected under the Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights Act), 2006.
+In February, a three-judge Bench comprising Justices Mishra, Banerjee and Sinha ordered the eviction of tribal communities and forest dwellers whose claims over land were rejected under the Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights Act), 2006.
 The order was considered to affect nearly 1 million families and the court stayed its order after sharp criticism.

 In Partap Singh Bajwa v Chairman Rajya Sabha a five-judge bench was constituted to decide if the Rajya Sabha Chairman’s rejection of an Impeachment Motion against the then Chief Justice is subject to judicial review.
 The petitioners withdrew their petition by objecting to the Chief Justice constituting the bench in a matter that concerned him.

 In Campaign for Judicial Accountability and Reforms v Union of India a Constitution Bench ruled that the Chief Justice is the ‘Master of the Roster’ and enjoys absolute power to decide bench strength and composition.
-This negated Justice Chelameswar’s order directing the formation of a Constitution bench in the Orissa Medical College scam.
+This negated Justice Chelameswar’s order directing the formation of a Constitution Bench in the Orissa Medical College scam.